 Using Draft View to reveal Styles.

-It may be beneficial to use the Draft View (View tab > Draft (from the Views section)) in order to quickly see Style (demonstrated in Figure 14).
+It may be beneficial to use the Draft View (View tab > Draft (from the Views section)) in order to quickly see Styles (demonstrated in Figure 14).
 Set this option in the File tab.
 File > Options > Advanced > Display section.
 Set “Style area pane width in Draft and Outline views” to “1.0”.
 Return to Print View.